ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 Figure 5.
 Cloud management
 ![On-cloud management](vcscar-cloud-management.svg)

-The diagram above represents ICP and CAM deployed on a vCenter Server instance, with connections to the on-premises vCenter and the IKS service.
-Using CAM, system administrators and developers are able to deploy virtual machines on-premises or into the vCenter Server instance and containers to the ICP and IKS clusters.
+This diagram represents ICP and CAM deployed on a vCenter Server instance, with connections to the on-premises vCenter and the IKS service.
+Using CAM, system administrators and Developers can deploy virtual machines on-premises or into the vCenter Server instance and containers to the ICP and IKS clusters.